danj1000/live1000/README.md

 # live1000

-This project is dedicated to extending the average human lifespan to at least 1000 years.
+This project is dedicated to extending the average human lifespan to at least 1000 healthy years.